RIPE-NCC/ripe-atlas-software-probe/INSTALL.rst

 As of release 5080, the RPM will no longer automatically update.

-The intent of this decision is to conform to operational practices and to make deployment and maintenance easier on hosts (and the Atlas team) in the If you wish to keep automatically updating your software probe, please install the automatic update package of your choice.
+The intent of this decision is to conform to operational practices and to make deployment and maintenance easier on hosts (and the Atlas team).
+If you wish to keep automatically updating your software probe, please install the automatic update package of your choice.